MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/espresso/index.md

 Using the helper still allows you to run your tests locally without additional modifications, but enables you to *label* test steps in your test execution using `reportHelper.label("myTestStepLabel")`.
 The label text is used to navigate the test steps and corresponding screenshots in the test report.

-A recommended practice is to have a call to `label` in the `@After` method, this includes a screenshot of the app final state in the test report.
+It's recommended to call `label` in the `@After` method, this includes a screenshot of the app final state in the test report.
 The screenshot is taken, even if a test is failing, and often provides valuable information as to why it does so.
 An example `@After` method for a test could look like this:

 ```java
 @After